 Once you have made decisions based on these thoughts, you are ready to summon the Slide Master.

-You access the Slide Master view to make any changes to your Slide Master – explore our Slide Master in PowerPoint 2003 tutorial to learn more.
+You access the Slide Master view to make any changes to your Slide Master.
+Explore our Slide Master in PowerPoint 2003 for Windows tutorial to learn more.

-Once you are in Slide Master view, you can:
+Once you are in Slide Master View, you can do these tasks:

 - Choose a suitable background and apply it to your Slide Master.